oasis-editorial-resources/editorial-resources-admin/README.md

 ----
 # Editor's Resources
 ## Templates and Stylesheets
+* __Master Templates__ - Documenting the metadata, standard sections, and other pro forma text common to all OASIS work product templates - https://github.com/oasis-editorial-resources/master-templates
 * __DocBook Templates__ - Maintaining stylesheet, authoring instructions, and the methodology for creating and publishing OASIS Committee Specifications and Committee Notes using DocBook XML - <a href="https://github.com/oasis-editorial-resources/docbook-templates">https://github.com/oasis-editorial-resources/docbook-templates</a>
 * __Google Doc Templates__ - Maintaining stylesheet, templates, and other resources to enable collaborative editing and production of OASIS-styled standards- and non-standards-track work products. - <a href="https://github.com/oasis-editorial-resources/googledocs-templates">https://github.com/oasis-editorial-resources/googledocs-templates</a>
 * __DITA Stylesheets__ - Supporting development and maintenance of the style sheets and other resources that are used to build OASIS-styled publications from DITA source - <a href="https://github.com/oasis-open/dita-stylesheets">https://github.com/oasis-open/dita-stylesheets</a>